Hail and Farewell: United States

 For the United States Army, a Hail and Farewell is most often celebrated at a formal dining in when there is a change in command.
 This provides the unit with a formal setting in which to welcome the new commander and honor the old commander.
-Some units may elect a less formal Dining Out in which family members and other non-military guests are encouraged to take place in the unit change.
+Some units may elect a less formal Dining Out in which family members and other non-military guests are encouraged to take part in the unit change.
 There are no official requirements outlined by the United States Army to have a Hail and Farewell celebration.
 It is up to each unit to carry out this tradition as they see fit.

 The United States Navy, on the other hand, has specified that by custom the ship's officers must give a formal dinner when their new captain arrives.
 There may also be a formal dinner for the departing captain and these may be combined into one formal Hail and Farewell dinner.